SAP-samples/teched2021-ISP261/exercises/ex3/README.md

 };
 ```

-2. The next step is making use of the Redis client to connect to the cache.
-Add this code right under the imports:
+3. The next step is bootstrapping the Redis client that will help connect to the cache.
+Add this code right under your imports:

 ```js
 const client = hredis.createNodeRedisClient({